+- 6. The owner satisfies all special requirements imposed by the board: and - 7.
+Certification by the owner that these conditions will continue to be met. - C. After meeting the criteria setout in 4VAC50-20-54B to the Director's satisfaction, the owner's engineer may proceed with evaluating the incremental damage analysis.
 Once the owner's engineer has determined the required spillway design flood through application of Table 1, further analysis may be performed to evaluate the incremental damage assessment.
-This assessment may be used to lower the spillway design flood to the flood that would not cause additional death or property damage due to a dam failure over that which would occur without failure above which the incremental increase in water surface elevation downstream due to failure of a dam is no longer considered to present an unacceptable additional downstream threat.
+This assessment may be used to lower the spillway design flood.
+Allowable reductions are set out in subsection D, however, in no situation shall be the reduction be less than the level at flood that would not cause additional death or property damage due to a dam failure over that which would occur without failure above which the incremental increase in water surface elevation downstream due to failure of a dam is no longer considered to present an unacceptable additional downstream threat.
 This analysis will require detailed computer modeling that produces water surface elevations at each structure that may be impacted downstream of the dam.
 Water depths greater than two feet and overbank flow velocities greater than three feet per second shall be used to determine impacts to persons or property.
-Water depth changes less than two feet and
+Water depth changes less than two feet and overbank flow velocities less than three feet per second may be considered as ineffective to structures downstream of the dam. - D. Allowable reductions are as follows: - 1.
+For High Hazard and Significant Hazard dams, the allowable reduction shall not exceed a 25% reduction in the required spillway design flood. - 2.
+For Low Hazard dams, the allowable reduction shall not result in a required spillway design flood below the 50-year flood. - (Idea of 2 year conditional for previously unregulated dams to "qualify" for incremental damage assessment)